-Little Warriors is now an Accredited organization!
-The accreditation process was rigorous and comprehensive, but as of February 17th, Little Warriors and the Be Brave Ranch are now Accredited for the next 3 years through the Canadian Accreditation Council.
+Little Warriors and the Be Brave Ranch are fully accredited through the Canadian Accreditation Council.
 The purpose of accreditation is to support the creation and maintenance of viable structures, processes, and practices that allow organizations like us to offer the best possible programs and services.
 This in turn gives families, participants and our supporters an even higher level of comfort knowing that Little Warriors has met (and in many areas exceeded) the high Accreditation standards as set by the Canadian Accreditation Council (CAC).

 If you have or know of a child that between the ages of 8-12, or girls between the ages of 13-16 that has been sexually abused and could benefit from attending the long-term treatment program at the Be Brave Ranch please visit the Little Warriors Be Brave Ranch website and complete an application form here.